 Hummingbirds are actually related to swifts and share many features in common with them, but “hummers” are unique and distinct.
 With such a large family, however, there is still great variation among hummingbirds, but birders can quickly learn how to recognize these tiny, distinctive birds.

-Raptors, shorebirds, gulls, songbirds and other bird species are found throughout the world, but hummingbirds are only located in the Western Hemisphere, from Canada to Chile and Argentina.
-Only a handful of species are regularly seen in North America, though unique species can be found in abundance throughout South America, Central America and the Caribbean.
-The species that do nest in North America are generally migratory, though many other hummingbirds stay in the same tropical ranges all year round.
+Raptors, shorebirds, gulls, songbirds, and other bird species are found throughout the world, but hummingbirds are only located in the Western Hemisphere, from Alaska and northern Canada to the southern tip of South America.
+Only a handful of species are regularly seen in North America, though unique species can be found in abundance throughout South America, Central America, and the Caribbean.
+The species that nest in North America are generally migratory, though many other hummingbirds stay in the same lush, tropical ranges all year round.

 Physical Characteristics of Hummingbirds